openbaton/docs/docs/vim-plugin.md

 2. The **Starter Class** that contain the main function for bootstrapping the Vim plugin

 #### Type of Vim Instance
-OpenBaton expects only these three **type** of Vim Instance:

-1. Test
-2. OpenStack
-3. Amazon

-**NOTE:** Your Vim plugin implementation ***type*** should be one of these to be launched and used by OpenBaton
+OpenBaton provides a specific class for handling the **openstack** type or the **test** type thus these two types are supported.
+For all the other types a generic class will handle the communication between the NFVO and your plugin.

 ### 1. Implement VimDriver

-The *VimDriver* is an bastract class that contains tha basic functionality that a Vim Instance should be provide, and extends the [Remote Class].
+The *VimDriver* is an bastract class that contains tha basic functionalities that a Vim Instance has to provide.

-_**NOTE**_: If you want to implement a Monitoring plugin, then you need to implement the Interface _ResourcePerformanceManagement_
+_**NOTE**_: If you want to implement a Monitoring plugin, then you need to implement the Abstract Class _MonitoringPlugin_

 Your **MyVim** class will implement the methods inherited from *VimDriver* that manages your Vim Instance: